bogdan-matsiakh/zlochin/README.md

 zlochin
 =======
-to upload data go to '/file'
+to upload file with data go to '/file'   // TODO

 administration go to '/admin'

 API '/get'   // TODO

 API Documentation:
 //